Arjun-G-Ravi/Non-AI-Notes/01_Mathematics/01_Linear Algebra/01_Linear Algebra.md

 Geometrically, linearly independent vectors in n-dimensional space do not lie in the same hyperplane.
 Intuitively, a set of linearly independent vectors consists of vectors that have no redundancy, i.e., if we remove any of those vectors from the set, we will lose something.
 All column vectors are linearly independent if and only if all columns are pivot columns.
 If there is at least one non-pivot column, the columns (and, therefore, the corresponding vectors) are linearly dependent.

-### Linear Combination of vectors
-A linear combination of vectors is a mathematical operation that involves multiplying each vector by a scalar (a real number) and then adding the results together.

 ### Generating set
 A set of vectors which spans the vector space.
 The minimal generating set is called basis.